LazarusGitHub/Yellowbrick/README.md

 ● Created new branches to maintain organization throughout the project.

-● Performed commits and pull requests to secure consistency and quality.
+● Performed commits and pull requests to secure consistency and quality while correcting any merge conflicts.

 ● Participated in daily stand-ups, code review, and code talks with team members to ensure cohesive implementation of code.